Existence and regularity of optimal shapes for spectral functionals with Robin boundary conditions: Strictly monotonous functionals

 \begin{proposition} Let $\U$ be a relaxed internal minimizer of $\F_\gamma$, suppose it is normalized.
 Then there exists constants $M,\delta,R>0$ that only depend on $(n,k,\beta,\F_\gamma(\U),F)$ such that

 Moreover, up to translation of its connected component, $\U$ is supported in a set of diameter bounded by $R$. \end{proposition} Estimates of the form $|\U|\geq \delta 1_{\{\U\neq 0\}}$ for solution of elliptic equations with Robin boundary conditions appear in \cite{BL14}, \cite{BG15}, \cite{CK16}, see also \cite{BMV21} in a context without free discontinuity.
-It is a crucial steps to show the regularity of the function $\U$; once $\U$ is known to be comprised between two positive bound, then it may be seen as a quasi-minimizer of the Mumford-Shah functional $\int_{\Rn}|\nabla\U|^2\mathrm{d}\Ln+\Hs(J_\U)$ on which the techniques used to show the regularity of Mumford-Shah minimizers (see \cite{DCL89}) may be extended (see \cite{CK16}, \cite{BL14}). \begin{proof} We show, in order, that the eigenvalues $\lambda_i(\U;\beta)$ are bounded above and below, the $L^\infty$ bound on $\U$, the lower bound on $\U_{|\left\{\U\neq 0\right\}}$, a lower bound on the Lebesgue density of $\left\{\U\neq 0\right\}$, and then the boundedness of the support. \begin{itemize}[label=\textbullet] \item Since $|\left\{\U\neq 0\right\}|\leq \F_\gamma(\U)/\gamma$, then by the Faber-Krahn inequality with Robin Boundary conditions $\lambda_1(\U;\beta)\geq \lambda_1(\B^{|\F_\gamma(\U)|/\gamma};\beta)=:\lambda$.\\ In a similar way, since
+It is a crucial steps to show the regularity of the function $\U$; once $\U$ is known to take values between two positive bounds, then it may be seen as a quasi-minimizer of the Mumford-Shah functional $\int_{\Rn}|\nabla\U|^2\mathrm{d}\Ln+\Hs(J_\U)$ on which the techniques used to show the regularity of Mumford-Shah minimizers (see \cite{DCL89}) may be extended (see \cite{CK16}, \cite{BL14}). \begin{proof} We show, in order, that the eigenvalues $\lambda_i(\U;\beta)$ are bounded above and below, the $L^\infty$ bound on $\U$, the lower bound on $\U_{|\left\{\U\neq 0\right\}}$, a lower bound on the Lebesgue density of $\left\{\U\neq 0\right\}$, and then the boundedness of the support. \begin{itemize}[label=\textbullet] \item Since $|\left\{\U\neq 0\right\}|\leq \F_\gamma(\U)/\gamma$, then by the Faber-Krahn inequality with Robin Boundary conditions (as proved in \cite{BG10}) $\lambda_1(\U;\beta)\geq \lambda_1(\B^{|\F_\gamma(\U)|/\gamma};\beta)=:\lambda$.\\ In a similar way, since

 and $F$ diverges when its last coordinate does, so $\lambda_k(\U;\beta)$ is bounded by a constant $\Lambda>0$ that only depends on the behaviour of $F$ and $\F_\gamma(\U)$.
 Let us write: